 “If the point of elementary education is to teach children how to think creatively, problem-solve and learn from their mistakes,” asked East Williston parent Christine Cozzolino, “how can we expect our children to be innovators when they are subject to scripted lessons and the rigorous testing of the common core?”

 Parents angrily questioned the one-size-fits-all approach that seems to underlie the standards—the “common” in common core.
-Mineola parent Gina DaRocha noted that the new state standards will hinder teachers instructing students with disabilities, who need extra help.
+Parent Gina DaRocha was first up, and said that the new state standards will hinder teachers instructing students with disabilities, who need extra help.

 “Please tell me how those [common core] lessons are useful, meaningful and appropriate for students who are cognitively functioning at a 5-year-old or younger level?” she asked, sparking the first thunderous applause of the night.